quan3010/academic-kickstart/content/home/posts.md

 - **Mar 22-27, 2020**
-I am looking forward to presenting my research paper and an on-going workshop paper in temporal network analysis.
+I am looking forward to presenting my research paper and an on-going workshop paper in temporal network analysis at LAK20 in Frankfurt, Germany.

 - **Jan 17th, 2020**
 I am excited to give a talk at the LINK research lab, University of Texas Arlington